srmfx/Zicroram/README.md

 *Note that you SHOULD NOT have to use the notation for file that is located between brackets: '[' and ']'.
 The brackets are only meant so that the user understands those are the pertaining contents of a given file.*

-Now you can add all programs using a single command:
+Now you can add all data using a single command:

     $ ./zicroram --add ~/my_programs.zicroram